rajendrabraj/AgenticAI2025/n8n_Workflows/N8nReadme.md

 ----
 N8n Use cases Experimented :

-✅ N8n Workflow- Chatbot-Telegram-Twitter Workflow
+✅ N8n Workflow- Chatbot-Telegram-Twitter Workflow.

-✅ N8n Workflow-  Research - Reader and Writer Workflow
+✅ N8n Workflow-  Research - Reader and Writer Workflow.

-✅ N8n Workflow-  Provide Input query as a Chat Prompt and the Output send / redirected to GMAIL 🌐 Fast Connectivity to different Tools using N8n Low Code and No code framework.
+✅ N8n Workflow-  Provide Input query as a Chat Prompt and the Output send / redirected to GMAIL and seamless integration with email.

+🌐 Fast Connectivity to different Tools using N8n Low Code and No code framework.

 🔍 N8n Workflow- Uses SerperApi and TavilySearch which makes integration seamless.

 ----